maduhu/Documentation/portal/Ports.md

 ## Links to working implementations
-This document links to the working API specifications in swagger or RAML, since machine names may change, use the current [machine reference](./AWS/Infrastructure/machines.md) to get the DNS name or IP address of the appropriate portal server.
-For example, integrate-dfsp1 was ec2-35-163-231-111.us-west-2.compute.amazonaws.com when this was written.
+This document links to the working API specifications in swagger or RAML.
+Since machine names may change, use the current [machine reference](./AWS/Infrastructure/machines.md) to get the DNS name or IP address of the appropriate portal server.
+For example, **integrate-dfsp1** was **ec2-35-163-231-111.us-west-2.compute.amazonaws.com** when this was written.

 For the DFSP API links, use the [DFSP Port Guide](./DFSP#default-ports) to get the ports and link.

+**Example**

-Example: for the DFSP directory API, use the DFSP machine which might be ec2-35-163-231-111.us-west-2.compute.amazonaws.com, combine with the port, 8011, and the swagger link, /documentation, to get http://ec2-35-163-231-111.us-west-2.compute.amazonaws.com:8011/documentation.
+For the DFSP directory API, use the DFSP machine - which might be **ec2-35-163-231-111.us-west-2.compute.amazonaws.com** - combine with the port, **8011**, and the swagger link, **/documentation**, to get **http://ec2-35-163-231-111.us-west-2.compute.amazonaws.com:8011/documentation**.

-For the Portal links use the ports below with the same DFSP machine.
-Example: for the DFSP machine, use port 8088, and /directory/v1/console to get http://ec2-35-163-231-111.us-west-2.compute.amazonaws.com:8088/directory/v1/console/.
+For the Portal links, use the ports below with the same DFSP machine.

+**Example**

+For the DFSP machine, use port **8088** and **/directory/v1/console** to get **http://ec2-35-163-231-111.us-west-2.compute.amazonaws.com:8088/directory/v1/console/**.

 ### Service Info